 Today’s lesson is about power and responsibility.
 And quite frankly this should be a lesson that every parent teaches their child, but one which few do–probably because they themselves were never taught.
 You certainly weren’t.
 They say great power comes with great responsibility, but that’s not true.
 The power has come to you, and the responsibility?
 Well.
 It’s all absent really.
 From your ignorance of international diplomacy to cyberbullying, you tweet what you want, when you want without taking a beat to reflect on the possible consequences.
 Why should you care?
 Because you want to be a superhero, don’t you?
 Or maybe you believe you already are.
 The superhero of the common man.
-But you are no longer a common man.
+But you are not a common man.
 You are a man who has great power.

 Those who support you might say, your tweets are part of your honesty.
 Your humanity.
 And to be clear, I did not and do not support you, yet I agree with them.
 Because power does not come with great responsibility.
 Power comes, and then we learn how to manage it, at least in the best cases.
 And if all was logical and consequential in this world, no more power would come before we’ve learned how to manage what we’ve already got.

 Yet we find ourselves in a situation where you has been given the keys to the kingdom before you were ready to govern it.
 If you’re able to be honest with yourself, you might admit in your most private moments that you are in no way ready.
 And yet this process in itself is how we grow.
 Toddlers learn to walk, then they learn about how and when to stop walking–for example at the intersection of a busy road.
 Usually they have parents who teach them this, but not without a few scares which reinforce their own mental models.
 In your case, the fallout from your Twitter not only risks yourself, it risks others because that is the extent of your power.
 So where are your teachers?
 What teachers do you need?
 You have sought out those who have used their power irresponsibly.
 Megavillains.
 And this is what you have become to the majority of us.